 Why Bank with Genesis?

 In September 2021 Genesis Bank received regulatory concurrence to be designated as a Minority Depository Institution (“MDI”).
 MDIs serve a vital role of promoting the economic viability of minority and under-served communities.
-Of the nearly 4,800 banks and savings institutions insured by the FDIC, only 144 were designated as MDIs as of October 24, 2022.
-Genesis is the first MDI established within the Bank’s target markets (Los Angeles, Orange, Riverside, and San Bernardino Counties) since 2008 and is only the second diverse, multi-racial MDI in the country.
+Of the nearly 4,900 banks and savings institutions insured by the FDIC, only 147 were designated as MDIs as of December 2022.
+Genesis is the first MDI established within the Bank’s target markets (Los Angeles, Orange, Riverside, and San Bernardino Counties) since 2008 and is one of only two diverse, multi-racial MDIs in the country.

 The name Genesis originates from the Book of Genesis, thereby providing a deep historical meaning.
 Genesis, by definition, is a new beginning, birth, or creation, which resonates deeply with the Bank’s founders.
 The Bank represents a new beginning, birth, and growth of a uniquely different organization with a forward-thinking mindset.
 Genesis Bank launches at a critically important time, different than any other, blazing a new path forward to our clients and our local economy.